-For two-dimensional content, the experiment evaluated the distance between viewing positions for each method of changing the view.
-The graph (Fig. 15) shows a trend that the majority of respondents (66.67%) preferred smaller distances between viewing positions in the clipping and blending methods.
-However, for a consistent change of viewing positions using video, the distribution of distance preference is uniform.
+For two-dimensional content, we evaluated the acceptability of distance between viewing positions for each transition method.
+The graph (Fig. 17) shows a trend that the majority of respondents (66.67%) preferred smaller distances between viewing positions in the clipping and blending methods.
+However, for a sequential transition approach, the distribution of distance preference is equal.